-Blood tests are often checked before starting an antiepileptic drug (AED).
+Blood tests are often checked before starting an anti-seizure medication (ASM).
 Blood tests may be done again after you have been taking the seizure medicine for a while, especially if there’s been a change in dose or if you have a change in how you feel.

-- Blood tests may be done to check how much medicine is in your body, usually called drug or AED levels.
-(AED stands for antiepileptic drugs)
+- Blood tests may be done to check how much medicine is in your body, usually called drug or ASM levels.
+(ASM stands for anti-seizure medication).

 - Blood tests may also be used to see how your body is tolerating the medicine.
 The types of blood test will vary depending on what possible side effects may be seen with your seizure medicine.
 These blood tests may include levels of electrolytes (substances in the body such as sodium and potassium), kidneys and liver function, and blood cell counts (such as white blood cells, red blood cells, platelet counts).

 How Often Are Blood Tests Needed?